 An ideology defending the existence of an interclassist historical and political subject, "women", which transcends social classes with its own, differentiated interests and located well above the class struggle.

-Feudalism or manorial regime: mode of production based on a "feudal bond".
+Also known as manorial regime.
+Mode of production based on a "feudal bond".
 The ruling class takes charge on a family basis of the exploitation of a territory and its inhabitants by virtue of a bond or vow of vassalage which also orders and hierarchizes the relations between the different layers and groups of the exploiting class.

 Monetary capital that is not applied to production (of surplus value) but is reproduced parasitically in the form of a bet on the results of productive capital, a bet that will only give a positive overall result as long as the flow of fictitious capital towards speculative markets keeps growing.